2025-ilaria/project-/methodology.md

 and project presentation to document the methodology, results, and the role of LLMs in enriching a cultural heritage knowledge graph.

-📌Let's take a closer look at the specific tools we used throughout the project:📌
+📌  _Let's take a closer look at the specific tools we used throughout the project_ :📌

 # <strong>ArCo and ArCo SPARQL endpoint: WHAT ARE THEY?<strong>